Hans Scharoun: 1946 to 1972

 Common to all these buildings is a new kind of entrance to an extremely imaginative and socially differentiated organization of space.
 The school is planned like a small, child-friendly city, and the apartment towers allow for flexible allocation of space and function.
 The Philharmonic Concert Hall, internationally recognised as one of the most successful buildings of its kind, is considered as Scharoun's best work.
 Around the center of the music podium the ranks of spectators rise in irregularly placed terraces, and the ceiling planes layer themselves like a tent-like firmament over the architectural landscape.

 The German Embassy in Brasília (1963–69) remains the only building that he built outside of Germany.

+Scharoun died, aged 79, in West Berlin.